Michael Pollan Explains Caffeine Cravings (And Why You Don't Have To Quit)

 It was only when he quit caffeine cold turkey that Pollan fully appreciated the mental and psychological boost his morning cup of coffee had provided: "I just couldn't focus," he says.
 "I lost confidence.
 The whole book seemed like a really stupid idea.
 And loss of confidence is actually listed as one of the symptoms of caffeine withdrawal."

 Eventually the withdrawal symptoms subsided.
 Pollan lasted three months without caffeine — during which time, he says, his quality of sleep improved markedly.
-But now his research is complete and he's returned to his daily caffeine fix.
+But now his research is complete and he has returned to his daily caffeine fix.

 "I think the word 'addiction' has a lot of moral baggage attached to it," he says.
-"As [Johns Hopkins researcher] Roland Griffeth told me, if you have a steady supply of something, you can afford it and it's not interfering with your life, there's nothing wrong with being addicted."
+"As [Johns Hopkins researcher] Roland Griffiths told me, if you have a steady supply of something, you can afford it and it's not interfering with your life, there's nothing wrong with being addicted."

 Interview highlights

-Note: An earlier version of this story misspelled Roland Griffiths' last name as Griffeth.